 The bead and colour sensors must be reset each time they have detected a bead.
 This is done by sending a short pulse to the reset signal.
 It is important that the reset signal is TRUE for at least one cycle, and then FALSE for a sufficiently large time before the sensor values are read.

-Suitable initial values for this are available in the integer variables SortReleaseTime and SeqReleaseTime.
-In your program you should use these variables rather than numerical values directly.
+There are some predefined values available in the integer variables: SortReleaseTime, SeqReleaseTime, SortWaitTime, SeqWaitTime, NbrBlack and NbrYellow.
+In your program you should use these variables rather than numerical values directly, these variables are defined in Table 2.1.